AntonioAlgaida/SkullKingAI/README.md

 Key flags set by the script: `--max-model-len 8192`, `--enable-prefix-caching`, `--max-num-seqs 16`.

+The prefix cache hit rate should reach ~91% once the server is warm — verify with the vLLM stats log line: `Prefix cache hit rate: XX%`.

 ### Running the Pipeline
 ```bash
 # Run 10 concurrent games (configurable in conf/config.yaml)